lwimmer/rmbt-client/README.md

 make server-prod random
 ```

-To use systemd to run rmbtd you can create a file like this and save it as `/etc/systemd/system/rmbtd.service`:
+To use systemd for running rmbtd as a service you can create a file like this and save it as `/etc/systemd/system/rmbtd.service`:

 ```
 [Unit]